objcio/articles/2014-09-10-power-of-swift.md

 multi-threaded code with immutable data is much easier, exactly because of this reason.

 There is another really big advantage.
-If you write functions and method that only operate on immutable data, your type signature is a huge source of documentation.
+If you write functions and methods that only operate on immutable data, your type signature is a huge source of documentation.
 In Objective-C, this is often not the case.
 For example, suppose that you want to use a `CIFilter` on OS X. After instantiating it, you need to call the `setDefaults` method.
 This is described in the documentation.
 There are many other classes like this, where you instantiate it, and then you have to call one or more methods before you can use them.
-The problem is, often it is not clear without reading the documentation which methods to call, and you might up with very strange behavior.
+The problem is, often it is not clear without reading the documentation which methods to call, and you might end up with very strange behavior.

 When working with immutable data, it is immediately clear from the type signature what's happening.
 For example, consider the type signature for `map` on optionals.
 We know that there is an optional `T`, a function that converts `T` into `U`, and the result is an optional `U`.
 There is no way the original value has changed.